-Functions of an Alt text
+Uses of Alt text

 If there is no Alt text, there will be just an empty icon.

-For people with vision impairment
+Users with vision impairment

 Besides, don't use the image title instead of an Alt text.
 Despite the fact that it doesn't fully describe the picture, titles are often only a mix of letters and digits.
 Just imagine the confusion felt by people when their screen reader reproduces this.

-Make it as descriptive as possible
+Make it descriptive

-Let's look at the example.
+Let's look at an example.

-Bad Alt text — 2 rabbits
+Bad Alt text — "two rabbits"

-It is not descriptive enough.
+This is not descriptive enough.

-Do not make it too long
+Don't make it too long

-Don't use "picture of" and "image of"
+Don't use "picture of" or "image of"

 It is obvious that your Alt text refers to an image.
 If you include these words into an Alt text, a screen reader will reproduce "Image Image of".

-Use a proper Alt text for image buttons
+Use proper Alt text for image buttons

 Don't write "Logo" in the Alt text

-Don't write an Alt text for an image used as a decoration
+Don't write Alt text for decorative images

-Pay special attention to the sliced images
+Pay special attention to sliced images

-Alt text function useful for SEO
+Alt text uses for SEO

 - This article provides an in-depth look at alternative text usage.